rjlatail/NYC_311_Forecasting/README.md

 **Open Meteo**: Daily weather data for New York City was sourced from Open Meteo's public API.
 Open Meteo utilizes open data from various national weather services and permits usage under the "CC BY 4.0 DEED (Attribution 4.0 International)" which allows reuse with attribution.
 The license for this data can be found [at this link](https://open-meteo.com/en/license).

+### Data Preparation and Transformation

+### Modeling
+Time series frequently use one of a few types of baseline model.
+In particular, AR(1) (or shift(1), which reports yesterday's value with a coefficient) are particularly common, since time series typically have a strong autoregressive component.
+The goal is to surpass the performance of